Automattic/jetpack/projects/js-packages/eslint-changed/README.md

-# Eslint-changed
+# ESLint Changed

-Run [eslint] on files and only report new warnings and errors.
+Run [ESLint] on files and only report new warnings and errors.

 ## Installation